shamanec/GADS/README.md

 ### Setup config.json
 1. Open the `config.json` file.
 2. Change the `gads_host_address` value to the IP of the host machine.
-3. Add the IP addresses of the device providers in the `device_providers` array.
+3. Add the IP addresses and ports of the device providers in the `device_providers` array.
 4. Change the `rethink_db` value to the IP address and port of the RethinkDB instance.
 Example: `192.168.1.2:32771`

 ### Start the GADS UI